Place-Based Learning

 Knowledge in Action

-Following the example set by Frederick Gunn, FGS classes take advantage of local resources, such as Steep Rock preserve, Lake Waramaug and the Livingston Ripley Waterfowl Conservancy.
-Field trips to Hartford, New Haven, New York and Boston further enhance the curriculum and allow students to take in Broadway shows, visit museums, tour the Stock Exchange or participate in the Harvard Model United Nations.
+Field trips to Hartford, New Haven, New York, and Boston further enhance the curriculum and allow students to take in Broadway shows, visit museums, tour the Stock Exchange and participate in the North American Invitational Model United Nations at Georgetown University.

 Engineering